tmpg/secws/lab600/lab600_database_vault.md

 (...)
 ````

-## Step 4 : Using Database Vault to enforce a trusted appliaction path  ##
+## Step 4 : Using Database Vault to enforce a trusted application path  ##

 In Oracle Database Vault, you can create a **Secure Application Role** that you enable with an Oracle Database Vault rule set.